-Student and staff safety is a priority at Sultana Sports & Science Academy.
+Student and staff safety is a priority at Montera.
 A comprehensive safe school plan is implemented both for precautionary and emergency situations.
 Students and staff practice emergency procedures repeatedly throughout the school year to ensure that all students and staff members are prepared for emergency situations.
 In case of an emergency, the school campus will be locked and secure.
 Parents and family members will not be permitted on campus to check out students until the situation is declared safe by the school administrator or emergency personnel.
-In case of an emergency situation, communication will be provided to parents and families through the Connect Ed phone message system and school communication platform.
+In case of an emergency situation, communication will be provided to parents and families through the Blackboard connect message system and school communication platform.